 Adventures in transport

-Then there was the seemingly simple task of getting the vintage streetcars from Geneva Division, then Muni’s only streetcar storage and maintenance facility, to the F-line itself.
+Then there was the seemingly simple task of getting the vintage streetcars from Geneva Division (now Cameron Beach Yard), Muni’s only streetcar storage and maintenance facility at the time, to the F-line itself.
 In those days, the J-line ended at 30th & Church and didn’t continue to Geneva Division.

 A great team